martinwiest/WeeWX-Docker/README.md

 ---
 ## About

- *  Running WeeWX with a Weatherstation connected per USB
+ *  Running WeeWX with a Weatherstation connected per USB or SDR
  *  Works on RPI-2/3/4 32bit and RPI-4 with 64 bit,
     amd64 and x86 architecture
  *  Nginx Webserver for showing the reports as website
  *  Uses the SQLite database for saving the weather records
  *  The Database will be written to config/archive/weewx.sdb
     to have it persistent on the host
+ *  Prepared to use the BME280 Sensor

 ---

 ## Usage: